ably/ably-ruby/README.md

 A Ruby client library for [ably.io](https://ably.io), the real-time messaging service.

+## Documentation

+Visit https://ably.io/documentation for a complete API reference and more examples.

 ## Installation

 The client library is available as a [gem from RubyGems.org](https://rubygems.org/gems/ably).